domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Never accept a job (e.g., if and when switching jobs) without a sign-on bonus especially in the middle of a calendar year.
 The tax burden (i.e., effort, time, and cost) alone of switching jobs requires it.

-Nothing on the outside ultimately matters (your skin, your bones, your teeth, your mobility, &c.).
+Nothing on the outside ultimately matters (your skin, your bones, your teeth, your mobility, etc.).
 Only your brain matters.
 Do everything you can to protect your brain and you can get by no matter what happens to your physical body.
 Of course, when your body ultimately breaks down, you're done for (incl. your brain).

 Try to never leave Git unsynced to the cloud repository.
-You may lose your computer (and work in the process).
+You may lose your computer and thus your unsynced changes (i.e., work).

 Attempt to channel original thoughts into useful published form (e.g., in the real-world "meatspace", e.g., participation in plays, open mic sessions, freestyle raps, or in the digital "cyberspace", e.g., publication to GitHub, SoundCloud, etc.).
 We're mere tools of consciousness; vectors to publication of unique thoughts and cultural proliferation (incl. in spoken word).
 Don't get too absorbed into the digital world; you'll become a talking head.
 Use the body you were given to interact with (i.e., measure) the world.
-Data is $$$GoLd$$$!
-(Credit for the latter not mine; source: TBD hedge fund.)
+Data is gold (credit not mine; source: TBD hedge fund).

 Nothing ultimately matters, while things do matter to people.
 In times when facing anxiety or depression, realize that nothing ultimately matters except human decency and passing the boredom each day and thereby not losing your sanity.
 Relentlessly pursue (albeit ultimately, entirely meaningless) life goals in order to stave off boredom and try to make the world a better place for animals (fauna), people, and plants (flora).
 (In the end, the sun'll stop shining.
 In the meantime, life can always be better.)
 When possible, eat enough to sleep each night.
 See also: 3-2-1 rule.